hörbert pcb v2.0

 Microphone

-On/Off + Analogue Input
+On/Off + Analog Input

 On/Off + Multi-Input